JamesDunne/rest0-api/README.md

   * `parameters`: (optional) defines a mapping of query-string parameter names to their SQL parameter counterparts.
   * `parameterTypes`: (optional) defines method-specific parameter types.
   * `connection`: (optional) override the service-level DB connection.
+  * `deprecated`: (optional) a message to display to consumers of the method indicating its deprecation.
-  * `query`: defines the parts of the SQL SELECT query to be executed (preferred for regular usage).
+  * `query`: defines the parts of the SQL SELECT query to be executed.
   * `result`: (optional) defines a custom per-row object mapping

 Queries